MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-school-deployment/enroll-autopilot.md

 For Autopilot devices to offer a customized OOBE experience, you must create **Windows Autopilot deployment profiles** and assign them to a group containing the devices.
 A deployment profile is a collection of settings that determine the behavior of the device during OOBE.
 Among other settings, a deployment profile specifies a **deployment mode**, which can either be:
 1. **User-driven:** devices with this profile are associated with the user enrolling the device.
 User credentials are required to complete the Azure AD join process during OOBE
-1. **Self-deploying:** devices with this profile are not associated with the user enrolling the device.
-User credentials are not required to complete the Azure AD join process.
+1. **Self-deploying:** devices with this profile aren't associated with the user enrolling the device.
+User credentials aren't required to complete the Azure AD join process.
 Rather, the device is joined automatically and, for this reason, specific hardware requirements must be met to use this mode.

 To create an Autopilot deployment profile: